DeepQuantum/dconstruct/README.md

 # Main feautures

 - Optimized for speed.
 Disassembling & decompiling files is blazingly fast.
-Dumping the entire game usually only take around 10 seconds.
 - Accurate automatic interpretation of all structures in the disassembly
 - Disassembling & decompiling multiple files at the same time.
 Disassembling every single .bin file in the game takes only a couple seconds
 - Making edits via the `-e` flag, creating new files that you can use for mods